kinne174/knowledge_base/README.md

  answering as sentence completion we can use a semi-supervised approach to train our knowledge base through masking.

- One iteration of training can be seen below:
+ One iteration of training involves subsetting the words of the question and answer from the knowledge base, aggregating the node information of each word using the edges and embeddings of connected words, creating a sentence representation with an LSTM network and using a MLP to classify.
+A visual of an iteration can be seen below:

  ![my network](https://github.com/kinne174/knowledge_base/blob/master/pictures/my_network.png)